Skip to contents

 ...

-for glm_weightit() and lm_weightit(), arguments to be used to form the default control argument if it is not supplied directly.
-Ignored otherwise.
+arguments to be used to form the default control argument if it is not supplied directly.

 Value

-print(), vcov(), predict(), and confint() methods are also available; these generally follow the same pattern as the respect method for glm objects. confint() uses Wald confidence intervals (internally calling confint.lm()).
-When family = "multinomial", predict() produces a matrix of predicted probabilities, one for each level of the outcome, and the type argument is ignored. model.frame() output (also the model component of the output object) will include two extra column when weightit is supplied: (weights) containing the weights used in the model (the product of the estimated weights and the sampling weights, if any) and (s.weights) containing the sampling weights, which will be 1 if s.weights is not supplied in the original weightit() call.
+The model component of the output object (also the model.frame() output) will include two extra columns when weightit is supplied: (weights) containing the weights used in the model (the product of the estimated weights and the sampling weights, if any) and (s.weights) containing the sampling weights, which will be 1 if s.weights is not supplied in the original weightit() call.

 Details